craigmckeachie/a16_demo_manual/InstructorNotes.md

   - TypeScriptLabManual.pdf
   - AngularSlidesAdvanced.pdf
   - AngularLabManualAdvanced.pdf
-    > TypeScript content is included/bundled for free with the purchase of Comprehensive Angular courseware
   - AngularChallengeManual.pdf
+- AngularCourseAdvanced-[xxxx].zip
   > Note: I just give Instructors and students both the advanced AND intro pdfs for an advanced class and let them decide where in the materials they want to start.

 ## Errata